Fastest Players to Score 5000/6000/7000/8000/9000 Runs in ODIs History

 The “Master Blaster” of the 1970s and 80s, Sir Viv Richards completed 5000 runs in just 114 innings.
 This was a rare feat given the limited ODI opportunities during his era and the lack of the benefits of modern powerplay.
 Viv Richards changed ODI cricket forever.
 He was the first player to dominate the bowlers with pure aggression, setting the stage for future power hitters like Ponting, Sehwag and Gayle.

-4. Virat Kohli (India): 114 Innings
+4. Virat Kohli (India)

 One of the highest run-scorers in cricket history, Virat Kohli equalled Viv Richards’ feat by completing 5000 runs in 114 innings.
-Kohli’s unrivaled consistency, fitness and hunger for runs have made him a modern legend.
-Known as the “Chase Master”, Kohli’s record in successful run-chases is astonishing.
+Kohli’s unrivalled consistency, fitness and hunger for runs have made him a modern legend.
+Known as the “Chase Master”, Kohli’s record in run-chases is astonishing.
 His ability to perform under pressure against any opponent sets him apart from the rest.

-5. Shai Hope (West Indies): 114 Innings
+5. Shai Hope (West Indies)

-6. David Warner (Australia): 115 Innings
+6. David Warner (Australia)

 Evolution Of ODI Batting